ubc-library-rc/intro-metadata/content/04-in-practice.md

 Many databases and platforms allow for metadata export in other schemas and formats, which facilitate interoperability and sharing.
 So standardization is very important to permit this compatibility.
 * Crosswalking is the process of translating elements from one metadata schema to another.
 This facilitates and allows interoperability and harvesting across multiple platforms and systems, increasing research discovery and use.
 For example, crosswalking metadata facilitates record harvest from Canadian repositories to Canada’s [Federated Research Data Repository (FRDR)](https://www.frdr-dfdr.ca).

-## Which metadata schema is right for my project or resource?
+## Which metadata schema is right for my project or resources?

 Schema can vary in their complexity: